 "Woe to you Torah experts!
 For you have taken away the key of knowledge!
 Not only did you yourselves not go in, you also have stopped those who were trying to enter!"
 (Luke 11: 52)

 The Refiner's Fire wants to put to rest, once and for all, the assertion that that Yeshua "couldn't possibly be" the Messiah.
-This article will prove that Yeshua is the ONLY One who could EVER have fulfilled the past prophecies, and who will fulfill the FUTURE prophecies - just as the Bible tells us!
+This article will prove that Yeshua is the only One who could ever have fulfilled the past prophecies, and who will fulfill the future prophecies - just as the Bible tells us!
 Unfortunately, there is no short answer or particular Scripture that serves as the "clincher".
 To find the answer, we must examine the entire Bible, IN CONTEXT.

 Yes, this is long, but it's worth it!